Minors and Concentrations

 Many students choose to make a minor or a concentration part of their academic program.
 Although these terms are frequently used interchangeably, there are some distinctions between them.

 A minor is essentially what its name suggests it is: a smaller version of a major.
 A minor usually consists of six courses within a department or program (or occasionally, across different departments).
 Each department or program specifies particular requirements for the minor, but generally a minor includes work both at the introductory and advanced level.
-A student may pursue a minor regardless of her major.
+A student may pursue a minor regardless of their major.

 Please note that some programs offer minors, even though they do not have established majors.